Download the full PDF for Iowa

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Iowa remained unchanged at 67.9 percent in January.
+The labor force participation rate in Iowa fell to 67.7 percent in March from 67.8 percent in the prior month.

 The 10-year high for the labor force participation rate in Iowa was 70.2 percent occurring in August 2019, and the 10-year low was 65.3 percent in August 2020.